-Nicholas Kimble – New Jersey Nomination by Nicole Kimble Photography by Violet Kimble & Marcel Milewski Issue 42 of Inspiring Teens Magazine
+Nicholas Kimble – New Jersey Photography by Marcel Milewski Issue 42 of Inspiring Teens Magazine

 The Nomination: Nicholas Kimble motivates and rallies others to make a positive, peaceful, and purposeful change in our society.
 Nicholas was a victim of several violent attacks by his non-African American classmates, which resulted in several visits to his pediatrician.
 Despite being bullied in middle school, Nicholas entered high school with the courage to motivate his classmates to be positive and peaceful people.
 Nicholas Kimble encourages his classmates to become young civic scholars.
 As an executive member of Civic Wave and Edison Civic Change Collective, Nicholas educates students on American historical events such as voting rights, gender inequality, and racial discrimination.